 - It will no longer be necessary for a child to have previously been in foster care or with the child welfare system.

-What Is Really Considered Minor Negligence And Abuse?
+What Is Really Considered Abandonment, Neglect And Abuse?

-The law establishes that abandonment, minor negligence and abuse are considered under the following characteristics:
+The laws establish that it is considered abandonment, negligence and abuse under the following characteristics:

 - One or both parents refuse to take custody of the minor.